AlexiaDelorme/project-exoplanets/README.md

 - I used [Font Awesome](https://fontawesome.com/v4.7.0/icons/) for the email and git icons used in the footer.

 ### Acknowledgements ####
-- I would like to thank my mentor at Code Institute, Kaushik Barodiya, for his guidance and ideas as well as his patience (especially during the data selection stage!).
+- I would like to thank my mentor at [Code Institute](https://codeinstitute.net/), Kaushik Barodiya, for his guidance and ideas as well as his patience (especially during the data selection stage!).
-- Thanks to the Tutor team for their patience and for helping me identify the "known" bug in the DC.js library, where it is not possible to display legends in classical scatter plot graphs.
+- Many thanks to the Tutor team at [Code Institute](https://codeinstitute.net/) for their patience and for helping me identify the "known" bug in the DC.js library, where it is not possible to display legends in classical scatter plot graphs.
 I was therefore able to implement a composite chart and solve this issue thanks to this [example](https://github.com/dc-js/dc.js/blob/master/web/examples/multi-scatter.html) they provided me with.
-- I would like to also thank the slack community at Code Institute for their support along the way and a special thanks to "Dave L _lead" who held a slack call on data vizualisation (such a good timing as I was working on my milestone project).
+- I would like to also thank the slack students community at [Code Institute](https://codeinstitute.net/) for their support along the way and a special thanks to "Dave L _lead" who held a slack call on data vizualisation (such a good timing as I was working on my milestone project).
 This session was very helpful for me to overcome some issues I encountered at the end of my project.
 He also shared his code for his [second milestone project](https://github.com/steview-d/superhero-dashboard) which was also very useful to me and many other students!
-- I deeply thanks the contributors and authors of the [dc.js library](https://dc-js.github.io/dc.js/docs/html/index.html) and this very useful [FAQ page](https://github.com/dc-js/dc.js/wiki/FAQ).
-These two wepages were basically my encyclopedias while buidling my project!
+- I deeply thank the contributors and authors of the [dc.js library](https://dc-js.github.io/dc.js/docs/html/index.html) and this very useful [FAQ page](https://github.com/dc-js/dc.js/wiki/FAQ).
+Those were basically my encyclopedia while buidling this project!
+- And finally I would like to thank my dad who shared with me his passion for Astrophysics and inspired me for building this project on exoplanets.
+- **Last but not least** many thanks to all the people that are passionate about Astronomy and have helped me understand so many things on our universe - of course Newton, Einstein, Planck... - but a **special thanks** to:
+    - The NASA agency for providing so many free resources online available to the general public.
+    - The French physicist Christophe Galfard for writing his amazing book *The Universe in your hand*
+    - The French aerospace engineer Thomas Pesquet for sharing his wonderful experience on the International Space Station and inspiring so many people to dream bigger!